learn-co-curriculum/java-user-interaction-lab/README.md

 you can run the program as much as you want to ensure the output is what you expect.

-You may also run the program with the debugger to see the variables in the Java Visualizer.
+You may also run the program with the IntelliJ debugger, or you can use the Java Visualizer.

 ### Optional Task